VLOD-TTA: Test-Time Adaptation of Vision-Language Object Detectors: Proposed VLOD-TTA Method

 \subsection{Model Update}

-Although \textsc{VLOD-TTA} can be applied to any subset of parameters, we keep the base network fixed and adapt only a small set of adapter parameters~\citep{adapter, convadapter}.
-Adapters are lightweight and can be inserted independently of the underlying architecture.
-For YW, we insert adapters in the backbone and neck, while for GD, we insert adapters only into the text backbone (see \Cref{sec:ablation} for details).
-Let $\Theta$ denote all network parameters and write $\Theta=(\Theta_{\text{frozen}},\Phi, \Delta)$, where $\Phi$ denotes the adapter parameters, and $\Delta$ the residual parameter (defined in \Cref{eq:residual}).
-At test time, $(\Phi,\Delta)$ are zero-initialized as $(\Phi_0,\Delta_0)$ and the fused score $g_{i,k}$ is given by \Cref{eq:final_logit}.
-To accelerate IoU graph construction, we retain the top-$M$ proposals ranked by $\max_k g_{i,k}$.
-The IWE optimizes $(\Phi,\Delta)$ in a single adaptation step.
-After prediction, $(\Phi,\Delta)$ are reset to $(\Phi_0,\Delta_0)$.
+Although \textsc{VLOD-TTA} can in principle adapt any subset of parameters, we keep the base network fixed and update only a small set of adapter parameters~\cite{adapter, convadapter}.
+For YW, we insert adapters into the backbone and neck, whereas for GD, we insert adapters only into the text encoder.
+This distinction reflects their different architectures and pretraining paradigms (see \Cref{sec:ablation} for details).
+Let $\Theta$ denote all network parameters, with $\Theta=(\Theta_{\text{frozen}},\Phi,\Delta)$, where $\Phi$ represents the adapter parameters and $\Delta$ is the residual parameter defined in \Cref{eq:residual}.
+At test time, we zero-initialize $(\Phi,\Delta)$ as $(\Phi_0,\Delta_0)$.
+Given the final fused score $g_{i,k}$, we retain the top-$M$ proposals ranked by $\max_k g_{i,k}$ to accelerate IoU graph construction.
+We then optimize $(\Phi,\Delta)$ for a single adaptation step using the IWE objective.
+Since adaptation is performed on a single test image, the updated parameters are not expected to generalize across images.
+We therefore reset $(\Phi,\Delta)$ to $(\Phi_0,\Delta_0)$ after each prediction.